swcarpentry/python-novice-inflammation/_episodes/06-func.md

 A string like this is called a [docstring]({{ page.root }}/reference/#docstring).
-We don't need to use triple quotes when we write one, but if we do, we can break the string across multiple lines:
+We don't need to use triple quotes when we write one, but if we do, we can break the string across multiple lines.
+Also, if we use triple quotes within a function, then that text shows up when calling help() (this does not happen if we use # to write the text).

 ~~~
 def offset_mean(data, target_mean_value):